abatool/datacontainer-nginx-db-wp/README.md

 **$ docker run --name nginx -d -p 80:80 --network wpnet --volumes-from datacontainer minhdanh/nginx-php7-fpm**

-With this command we create on nginx based container with image **minhdanh/nginx-php7-fpm** (it’s an image of nginx with php installed).
+With this command we create on nginx based container with image **minhdanh/nginx-php7-fpm** (In this image nginx is installed with php and it's configured in way where **nginx work directory(DocumentRoot) would be /var/www/html** ).

 With **--name** you can give a name to you container at container creation time.